NBBI Meeting Code of Conduct

 - Members

-Individuals in leadership positions within the NBBI committee structure should exercise proper restraint and should not misuse their positions to dominate the discussion in any committee meeting.
-Dominance includes exerting authority or influence in a way that prevents fair and equitable consideration of other viewpoints.
+Those individuals in leadership positions within the NBBI’s committee structure shall always exercise proper restraint and not misuse their positions to dominate the discussion in any committee meeting.
+Dominance means a position or exercise of controlling authority, leadership, or influence by reason of superior leverage, strength, or representation to the exclusion of fair and equitable consideration of other viewpoints.

-Chairs should assess whether one or more persons, organizations, or interest groups are attempting to exclude fair and equitable consideration of other viewpoints.
+Committee Chairs shall always assess whether one or more persons, organizations, or interest groups are attempting to exclude fair and equitable consideration of other viewpoints.
 Some methods of exclusion are:

-It is important to note that disruptive behavior, if unresolved to the satisfaction of the NBIC Committee, may result in the NBBI losing its ANSI accreditation.
+Committee Chairs have the authority and responsibility to ensure their NBBI Consensus Committees are run in accordance with NBBI and ANSI rules.
+It is important to note that disruptive behavior, if not resolved to the satisfaction of the NBIC Committee, may cause the NBBI to lose it’s ANSI accreditation.